 4. Limit outside time

 Believe it or not, dogs can actually suffer from frostbite.
-Especially on the more sensitive areas or areas with less fur like their ears or tips of their tails.
+Especially on the more sensitive areas or areas with less fur like their ears, nose, or tips of their tails.

 During the colder days limit the amount of time your dog is outside.